muhammad-hassnain/ASL-Recognition-System/README.md

 - Ensure all dependencies are correctly installed
 - Check camera permissions
 - Verify Python and pip versions
-- Confirm GPU drivers for deep learning models
+- Confirm GPU drivers for deep-learning models

 ## Contact and Support
 For issues, inquiries, or collaboration: